 While we often believe exhaustion stems from stress, depression can also cause fatigue.
-However, unlike everyday fatigue, depression-related fatigue can also cause concentration problems, feelings of irritability, and apathy.
+Depression-related fatigue can cause concentration problems, feelings of irritability, and apathy.

-Dr. Maurizio FavaTrusted Source, Director of the Clinical Research Program at Boston’s Massachusetts General Hospital, points out that depressed individuals often experience nonrestorative sleep, meaning that they feel sluggish even after getting a full night of rest.
+Dr. Maurizio Fava, Director of the Clinical Research Program at Boston’s Massachusetts General Hospital, points out that depressed individuals often experience nonrestorative sleep, meaning that they feel sluggish even after getting a full night of rest.

 However, because many physical illnesses, like infections and viruses, can also cause fatigue, it can be challenging to discern whether or not the exhaustion is related to depression.

-One way to tell: While everyday fatigue is a sign of this mental illness, other symptoms like sadness, feeling hopeless, and anhedonia (lack of pleasure in day-to-day activities) may also be present when you are depressed.
+One way to tell: While everyday fatigue is a sign of this mental illness, other symptoms like sadness, feeling hopeless, and anhedonia (lack of pleasure in day-to-day activities) may also be present when you’re depressed.

-You might feel okay in the morning, but once you’re at work or sitting at a school desk, your back starts to hurt.
-It could be stress, or it could be depression.
+You might feel OK in the morning, but once you’re at work or sitting at a school desk, your back starts to hurt.
+It could be an uncomfortable chair, it could be stress, or it could be depression.
 Although they’re often associated with bad posture or injuries, backaches can also be a symptom of psychological distress.